Finding the best mattress for back pain takes a bit of research..

 Medium firmness mattresses in our top 10 mattresses guide include:

 This memory foam mattress is more of a medium/firm firmness but it is commendable for its extra-long trial period.
-You get a whole 365 nights which allows you to try it during every season.
-Studies have shown that memory foam behaves a little differently depending on the temperature and can make you feel a little warmer than foam which bounces back quicker (Chiba, Yabi et al, 2018).
-Therefore, a trial period which includes summer and winter is better than one which just last for a month.
+You get a whole 365 nights, which allows you to try it during every season.
+Studies have shown that memory foam behaves a little differently depending on the temperature and can make you feel a little warmer than foam, which bounces back quicker (Chiba, Yabi et al, 2018).
+Therefore, a trial period including summer and winter is better than one that just lasts for a month or two.

 Nectar Sleep also offer an industry-leading ‘forever’ warranty, whereas most similar priced mattresses come with a 5-10 year warranty.
 Customers rate the brand as 4.2/5 on TrustPilot.
 That means it isn’t the highest scoring ‘bed in a box’ but is still ahead of many traditional big-name brands.
 It has won a number of awards from experts.